Senior Vice President of Global Philanthropic Engagement

 Raised in inner city Chicago, Mark’s desire to help children was influenced by the example of his parents, who operated a rescue mission for homeless men living on the city’s streets.
 He became a Compassion sponsor at the age of 18.
 Through this one-to-one sponsor relationship, Mark was inspired by the organization’s unique holistic approach to meeting the physical, economic, educational and spiritual needs of a child living in poverty and subsequently joined the ministry as a staff member.

 Mark and his wife Joey have been married since 1979.
 They have a son and daughter-in-law and two grandchildren.

-His resume includes a Bachelor of Science degree in computer information systems, and a master’s degree in business administration from Regis University in Denver.
+Mark earned his bachelor’s degree in Computer Information Systems and a master’s degree in Business Administration from Regis University in Denver.